Winburg: History

-Boer War
+Second Boer War

-The town was the site of a concentration camp for women and children captured by the British Army during their scorched earth campaign during the Second Boer War.
-355 children and 132 adults died in this camp due to malnutrition and contagious diseases, while kept in tents without any infrastructure or protection during the bitter cold winters of 1899–1901.
+During the Second Boer War, the British established a concentration camp in Winburg for Afrikaner civilians, primarily women and children, who were captured in the Boer republics by British forces as part of a scorched earth campaign.
+132 adults and 355 children died in the camp during the war due to a combination of malnutrition and infectious disease, exacerbated by the fact that they were kept in tents which did not offer protection from winter conditions.
+Blacks were also housed at a nearby camp which was called "Balla Bosiu", meaning where they cry at night.

-The famous Boer General Koos de la Rey was born in the district of Winburg on the farm Doornfontein.
-General De La Rey was the leading Boer General of the Western Transvaal in 1899–1901.

-Winburg had a black armed commando supporting the British soldiers during the war.
+Koos de la Rey, a famous commander of the Boer commandos, was born near Winburg on a farm called Doornfontein.
+De la Rey served as a general of the Boer commandos in the Western Transvaal against British forces in the region from 1899 to 1901.
+A Black military unit which fought on the side of the British was also raised in Winburg during the war.

 Local politics

 The first shots of the Maritz Rebellion in 1914, against the government's involvement in South West Africa, were fired in the district of Winburg.

 The first President of the Republic of South Africa, when it gained independence from the United Kingdom in 1961, was Charles Robberts Swart, who was born and went to school in Winburg.

 The white community of Winburg is famous for the differences in political heritage.
 The town was divided into two camps, due to their support to either the South African Party of General Jan Smuts, or the National Party of Dr Daniel François Malan.
 This led to the division of the Dutch Reformed Church into two separate congregations, Klip Kerk (Stone Church, because it was built from sandstone) and which was the original church for the Dutch Reformed Church and Rietfontein Kerk.
 Bitter feuds were fought between supporters of the two parties.
 The Klipkerk supporters demolished the Rietfontein Church project several times.

 In later years this division was almost erased.
 The National Party's support and later abdication to the African National Congress, led to a new division in the community.
 Old feuds were re-ignited and with the town divided along religious lines again, a new church, the Afrikaans Protestant Church, was formed.

 The communities in Winburg, as in most South African towns, still lead segregated lives, a remnant of apartheid days.
 Social interaction between different population groups is being encouraged by an official integration policy of the African National Congress government.
 However this has led to the deteriorations of many facilities in Winburg, of which the previous prestigious school and orphanage, are two examples.